vivekkv178/my-blog-content/react/react-state-management-upskilling-with-ai.md

 ## 🗂 Recommended Folder Structure for Feature-Level State Management

 To support clean state architecture on a per-page basis, you can adopt a **feature-based folder structure**.
-This ensures separation of logic, presentation, and side effects within a page module.
+This ensures separation of logic and presentation within a page module.

 Here’s how you might structure a `HomePage` feature: